sisoe24/Nuke-Tools/README.md

 }
 ```

+>[!IMPORTANT]
-> Note: You need to restart vscode after adding new executables.
+> You need to restart vscode after updating the executables map.

 ### 1.9.2.
 Network Settings